terryds/youtube-video-transcripts/README.md

 # YoutubeVideoTranscripts (YouTube Transcript App)

-**YoutubeVideoTranscripts** lets you instantly fetch, view, and search transcripts from any YouTube video with available captions.
+[YoutubeVideoTranscripts.com](https://youtubevideotranscripts.com) lets you instantly fetch, view, and search transcripts from any YouTube video with available captions.
 Make the most of YouTube content by finding and navigating through spoken words with ease.

 **Features:**
 - Extract transcripts from any YouTube video with available captions